pooja-par/Scoops-of-Life/README.md

 This project was deployed using Code Institute's mock terminal for Heroku.

  Steps for deployment:
+ -Login to heroku and enter your detail
- Fork or clone this repository
+ -Fork or clone this repository
- Create a new heroku app
+ -Create a new heroku app
+ -Create config-var : var-CREDS and var-PORT
- Set the buildbacks to Python and NodeJs in that order link heroku app to the repository
+ -Set the buildbacks to Python and NodeJs in that order -Select github for the deployment within deployment tab -Select manual deploy option
+ -link heroku app to the repository
- Click on Deploy
+ -Click on Deploy

  ## Credits
   Code Institute for the deployment terminal